paarthneekhara/advoc/README.md

   --data_fastwav \
 ```

-To train the smaller version of adversarial vocoder (AdVoc-small) add the argument use:
+To train the smaller version of adversarial vocoder (AdVoc-small) use:

 ```
 python train_evaluate.py train \